 Top Five Razz Poker Hand Rankings

-Remember that you can see one card from the hand of each other player and if it's one you are already holding or one that is high, that is a good thing for you.
-The best hand we could hope for in our first three dealt is Ace, two and three, although any that are lower than five, including the lower value ace, are useful.
+Remember that you can see one card from the hand of each of the other players.
+If it's a card that you are already holding or one that is high, that is a good thing for you.
+The best hand one can hope for from the first three cards dealt is A-2-3.
+Of course, any cards that are lower than a 5 are potentially useful.

-It is also worth – most of the time, at least – raising if you are the door card holder at the bring-in, even if your hole cards are not great.
+Most of the time, it can be worth raising if you are the door cardholder at the bring-in, even if your hole cards aren't great.
 This is because players with higher door cards will often fold, while others might show a tell.

-Razz takes a little getting used to, but overall it is easy to understand, especially if you have experience playing stud poker.
+Razz takes a little getting used to, but overall it is easy to understand, especially if you already know how to play stud poker.

 Because it is a low ball version of poker where the poorest hand wins.
 In such games, Aces are typically devalued, and games run Ace through five low.

 Razz is essentially the same game as Seven Card Stud, but the aim hereis to make low hands instead of high ones.

 Get all the latest sports news, expert tips and reviews.